Lesson 1.14: Defining Evaluation Order

 Add integer division to

-, and write a rule evaluating integer division with a side condition that the denominator is non-zero.
-Runkrun --search
+LESSON-14-D. Make division and additionstrictinstead ofseqstrict, and write a rule evaluating integer division with a side condition that the denominator is non-zero.
+Runkrun --searchon the program1 / 0 + 2 / 1and observe all possible outputs of the program.
+How many are there total, and why? -

 Rework your solution from Lesson 1.9, Exercise 2 to evaluate expressions from left to right using the